Resources

 Professional Photos

 Selling an empty house?
 No problem!
-Learn what virtual staging can offer: Virtual Staging Your Home—What You Need to Know.
+Learn what virtual staging can offer: How to Virtually Stage Your Home Even if You’re Tech-Challenged.

 Marketing Your Open House Online

-By now, it’s widely known that the first place the vast majority of home buyers search for a home is online.
+By now, it’s widely known that the first place most home buyers search is online.
 Whether it’s your real estate agent’s website and social media or your personal accounts, you’ll need to get the word out about your open house.

 Connect with MilitaryByOwner Advertising, Inc.

-MilitaryByOwner connects military buyers and sellers aross the country through online real estate advertising, making it a dependable option for spreading the word about your open house details.
+MilitaryByOwner connects military buyers and sellers across the country, making it an effective tool for broadcasting your home and open house details.

-MilitaryByOwner showcases open houses and homes for sale on their social media channels each week.
+MilitaryByOwner showcases open houses and homes for sale on its site and social media channels each week.
 Since military buyers, sellers, and renters are so unique, it’s a perfect way to get them the information they need when they need it.
 Whether you’re selling your home as a FSBO or through an agent, you’re welcome to add your listing to MilitaryByOwner!

 back to top